-- It is defined as the measure of electric current changes at one ampere per second resulting in an electromotive force of one volt across the inductor.
-Henry is a derived unit based on some of the 7 base SI units like metre (m), second (s), kilogram (kg), and ampere (A).
+- It is defined as the measure of electric current changes at one ampere per second, resulting in an electromotive force of one volt across the inductor.
+Henry is a derived unit based on some 7 base SI units like metre (m), second (s), kilogram (kg), and ampere (A).
 It is expressed as;

-Here additional derived units like farad (F), coulomb (C), joule (J), Tesla (T), volt (V), Hertz (Hz), Weber (Wb), and ohm (Ω) also occur.
+- Here, additional derived units like farad (F), coulomb (C), joule (J), Tesla (T), volt (V), Hertz (Hz), Weber (Wb), and ohm (Ω) also occur.

 Other Inductance Units